-Long Range - If the target is beyond the weapon's effective range, then re-roll any successful shooting results.

-Friendly Fire - when firing ranged weapons at an enemy model within 1" of any friendly models, any shot results of a 1 hit a friendly model instead.
+- Long Range If the target is beyond the weapon's effective range, then re-roll any successful shooting results. - Friendly Fire when firing ranged weapons at an enemy model within 1" of any friendly models, any shot results of a 1 hit a friendly model instead. - Critical Hit If a direct fire die result is a 6, then it causes 2 hits.